 Juanita Mullen

 Juanita J. Mullen is an enrolled member of the Seneca Nation of Indians (Keeper of the Western Door), Cattaraugus Indian Reservation located in western New York.
 She retired from the Department of Veterans of Affairs, Office of the Secretary, Washington, D.C., January 2022 as the American Indian/Alaska Native Veterans Liaison for the Center for Minority Veterans.
 She worked with Tribal Governments for over 21 years to include working with their Veterans.
-Ms. Mullen is also a retired Air Force Veteran after 20 years of service since 2000.
-Half of her career was spent serving under Headquarters U.S. Air Forces Europe.
+Ms. Mullen is also a retired Air Force Veteran.
 She has received numerous medals to include the Air Force Achievement Medal, Air Force Commendation Medal, National Defense Service Medal, NATO Medal, and the Air Force Outstanding Unit Award.
-Ms. Mullen has a Master of Science Degree in Administration from Central Michigan University, Michigan, and a Bachelor of Science Degree in Management from University of Maryland University College, Maryland.
-She is also a graduate of Leadership VA for 2011.
+Ms. Mullen has am MS in Administration from Central Michigan University, and is a graduate of Leadership VA for 2011.

 Angela Mund